COOP study groups

 In the academic year 2019-2020 each DAI-student will join one out of six study groups.
 This year's study groups are guided by tutorial teams which came into being in response to a commission from the part of DAI: partnering organisations were invited to bring together a tutorial team that acknowledges the hybrid nature of current praxis wherein these roles can easily co-exist in one person or be swapped among the members of a collective or otherwise.

 The 2019-2020 study groups gather for several days during each DAI Week to share research and to develop a group work.
 Ideally this group work comes into being as an entirely collaborative endeavour, but it may also be the umbrella for more or less individually produced works, carefully brought together by the study group.
-The outcome of each research trajectory will be shared with the public during COOP SUMMIT 2020 in August 2020.
+The outcome of each research trajectory will be shared with the public during COOP SUMMIT 2020.

 The COOP program co-ordinator is Nikos Doulos.